darkelf44/PyUtils/README.md

-# Python Utilities
+# PyUtils - A collection of python utilities

 This a collection of standalone utility modules for python.

-Each module is centered around specific tasks, problems, features and categories, and usually they don't depend on each other.
-You can download and use a specific module you need, or you can download them all.
+Each module is a single separate python file, with a single theme in mind, and their only allowed dependency is the standard library of python.
+Most modules should work with both python 2.7 and python 3.

+## Getting Started

-## Installation
+### Installation

-Nothing to install.
-Just download the module you want, drop it in your project, and use it as you see fit!
+Just copy the python file for the module you want into your source folder and use it.
+They have no dependencies, other than the python standard library.
+But if you are using python 2, make sure that it is version 2.7 or newer.

 ## Modules

-TODO
+- dll - Use language independent JSON files to load and use dynamic libraries!

+## Contributing

+No need to do so

-## Contributors
+## Authors

-Maybe later
+- darkelf44

 ## License

-Licensed under the MIT License, you can read about it here: https://opensource.org/licenses/MIT
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details